Fishing anyone?

 Directions

-From Cedar City, travel east on Scenic Byway SR 14 for 25 miles to the Navajo Lake road turnoff on the south side.
-Follow Navajo Lake road for 5 miles to the campground.
+From Cedar City, go east on Scenic Byway SR-14 for 25 miles to the Navajo Lake road turnoff to the south.
+Follow Navajo Lake road 5 miles to the campground.

 Amenities